okinawabob/um/ifsm201.md

   - Binary to Hexadecimal conversion Topic
   - Hexadecimal to Binary Conversion Topic
-  - Convert your name from ASCII to Hexadecimal Topic {: .check}
+  - Convert your name from ASCII to Hexadecimal Topic {: .todo}
-{: .check}
+{: .todo}

 For each discussion topic you will need to make a post and reply to two other students!
 You must be logged into LEO to post, reply, and view discussions.

-#### Quiz 1 must be completed before our next class
+### Quiz 1 must be completed before our next class

-- **Quiz 1 Data, Information, Knowledge** found at **<abbr title="Learning Experience Online">LEO</abbr> Quizzes** contain multiple choice questions.
+- The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
+This week's Quiz covers content from the readings in the two PDF files  [Number Systems and Codes]({{site.baseurl}}/assets/ifsm201/READ-1-NumberSystemsCodes.pdf "Right click this link and open in new tab") and [Data and Information Handout]({{site.baseurl}}/assets/ifsm201/READ-1-DataInformation.pdf "Right click this link and open in new tab").
 The first week you will be permitted to take the quiz twice and the highest score will be recorded.
 The questions will change for each quiz round.
 You must be logged into LEO to take the quiz and they are timed so allocate 90 minutes for each quiz.
 If you walk away and the quiz times out you will receive a zero on that quiz.
-{: .check}
+{: .todo}

 If you have any questions about the class or assignments feel free to post in the LEO Discussion > Ask your Professor.